SenseiBao/MobTalkerSDK/README.md

     vn.say("???","Is it a big deal for a creeper to look like a chick?") vn.jumpTo("who") # Jump~
 ```
-Read More Comments and Instructions on how each method do stuff in the story.py (Still WIP, sorry)
+Read More Comments and Instructions on how each method do stuff in the demo files (Still WIP, sorry)